cityofaustin/Residential-Permitting/_projects/deck.md

 ## Apply
 {: .step}

-When you’re preparing to apply for your permit, keep in mind that your application is actually a packet made up of the paper application as well as some attached documents.
+When you’re preparing to apply for your permit, keep in mind that your application is made up of the paper application as well as some attached documents that you will need to provide.
 The list of documents you will need depends on the specifics of your deck.

 Remember, you can meet with one of our reviewers for a free 20-minute, in-person consultation as you prepare to apply, and they will let you know which documents your specific project requires.
 However, you will not submit your application in your consultation.